gophergala/learn-Go-the-hard-way/README.md

 You should complete the current exercise before you enter the next.

-Each exercise is a git tag(from l1 to l10), you can check out the tag, and finish the task with tips.
+Each exercise is a git tag (from l1 to l10), you can check out the tag, and finish the task with tips.

-Run `go test`, if you completes the task, and it will tell you wether you pass the task.
+Run `go test`, if you complete the task, and it will tell you whether you pass the task.

 To get the tips, please run `go run main.go`, and follow the tips to modify `main.go`.

 Now run `git checkout l1`, let's go!

-##Exercies(currently available):
+##Exercises (currently available):

 1.  warm up, reverse slice.
 2.  parallel vector sum.
-3.  cheat rock-paper-sissors.
+3.  cheat rock-paper-scissors.
 4.  make map function.
 5.  parallel dynamic programming.
 6.  tiny webframework 1, managing context.